 A common problem with TXC documents up to the present has been the incorrect use of codes to encode versioning information within a file, despite TXC elements generally being provided with a set of attributes which allow this information to be correctly represented.
 This can lead to, for example, confusion as to whether a file contains a new service or simply a new version of an existing service.

-TXC-PTI will therefore adopt some general rules about versioning which shall be followed in those elements which support it.
+TXC-PTI has adopted some general rules about versioning which shall be followed in those elements which support it.
 The general principle shall be that, wherever possible, ids and codes used within a series of documents to describe a service shall be consistent from document to document, and that sequences of documents shall be identified and tracked through the documents’ version control attributes.